A carpal tunnel injection is a corticosteroid injection into the carpel tunnel area of the wrist.

 You may feel some pain after the anesthetic wears off.

-- Avoid strenuous activity involving joint for 48 hours
+- Avoid strenuous activity involving the joint for 48 hours.

 After arriving home, contact your doctor if any of the following occurs:

 - Signs of infection, including fever and chills